The Global Indian Sunday, July 5 2026

 Anuj Sarkar: From Middle East to Mumbai

-The chef stories chronicled above represent some of the strongest returnee journeys in the realm of culinary art that we covered in 2025.
-The chefs’ global success did not replace local responsibility, but deepened it.
-Having trained in the world’s toughest kitchens, they chose to return not for comfort, but for contribution.
+The chef stories chronicled above represent some of the strongest returnee journeys in Indian culinary arts that we covered in 2025.
+For each Indian chef featured here, global success did not replace local responsibility, rather it deepened it.
+Having trained in the world’s toughest kitchens, they chose to return not for comfort but for contribution.
 In doing so, they are shaping food cultures in Indian cities big and small, mentoring the next generation, and proving that the most meaningful impact often comes from bringing the world back home.

 ALSO READ: For H-1B workers wondering ‘what if?’: Inspiring journeys of founders who returned to India